- NEW SOUTH WALES

 Three Rivers works with Indigenous stakeholders and consortia partners to coordinate, deliver and implement activities for Aboriginal peoples to enter and succeed at health practice education.
 University partners work together on Three Rivers UDRH research.
 This collaborative work will be facilitated through telehealth technology and will include engaging with the community and across sectors and institutions.

-The CRH offers a range of educational programs, including the multidisciplinary Remote Health Practice Program and the Remote Health Management Program, with courses at Graduate Certificate, Graduate Diploma and Masters levels.
+Rural and Remote Health SA & NT offers a range of educational programs, including the multidisciplinary Remote Health Practice Program and the Remote Health Management Program, with courses at Graduate Certificate, Graduate Diploma and Masters levels.
 These meet the need for preparatory and higher education for health professionals and health managers who work in remote areas.

 A primary aim has been to support communities to benefit not only from the results of research, but also from involvement in the research process.
 Research activities include a broad range of topics and collaborations including injury prevention, PHC health service models, dementia, child nutrition and the nexus between land and health.